weizman/temp-website/page-securely-snow-across.md

 ### [Snow ❄️](https://github.com/lavamoat/snow)

+> Snow intercepts every possible way of creating a new iframe, and grants you first access to its window, even before the creator of that iframe.
+> In this [DEMO CTF](https://lavamoat.github.io/snow/demo/) I use Snow to disable access to `alert` API - think you can bypass Snow and pop an alert?

 Lack of full control over iFrames is a major enabler for successfully carrying supply chain attacks.
 To be more precise, let's get into the attackers shows: